nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 ```

 ```
-## [1] 0.5327717
+## [1] 0.5262171
 ```

-> the bias estimate is 4 - 0.53 = -0.13.
-This bias should look familiar: compare this to the average bias estimate for *p*-curve Figure 3 in McShane et al. I used mean *d* = 0.40, which gives a bias estimate practically in the middle of those for mean *d* = 0.30 (~ 0.15) and mean *d* = 0.50 (~ 0.075) in their figure.
+> The bias estimate is 4 - 0.53 = -0.13.
+This bias should look familiar.
+Compare this to the average bias estimate for *p*-curve Figure 3 in McShane et al. I used mean *d* = 0.40, which gives a bias estimate practically in the middle of those for mean *d* = 0.30 (~ 0.15) and mean *d* = 0.50 (~ 0.075) in their figure.

 Bias here is caused by heterogeneity.
-But keep in mind that had the heterogeneity been equally represented with significant *p*-values, then *p*-curve would recover that accurate average true effect (like in my third example).
+But keep in mind that had the heterogeneity been equally represented with significant *p*-values, then *p*-curve would have recovered the accurate average true effect (like in my Example 3).
 Like I described above, not all true effects were given equal weight in *p*-curve's estimate.
-Larger effects with larger cell sizes (i.e., higher powered studies) were given more weight, so *p*-curve gave a larger estimate than the average true effect.
+Larger effects with larger cell sizes (i.e., higher powered studies) were given more weight, so *p*-curve estimated a larger effect size than the average true effect.

 I'll illustrate what I think is the key difference between the Simonsohn et al. and McShane et al. simulation environments.
 Below I plot a histogram of the *true* effect sizes whose studies did not find *p* < .05.